dflex-js/dflex/packages/store/README.md

 npm install @dflex/store
 ```

-Using DOM relations generator algorithm Dflex store works on connecting all
+DFlex store works on connecting all registered elements and organizes the
-registered elements, organizes the relations allowing each element to be
+relations between them using the DOM relations generator algorithm.
+Allowing
-reached, recursively using its id.
+each element to be reached, recursively by using its id.

 Why?
 Increase application performance if it relies heavily on the DOM nodes.
 To
 be clear, this is not a case against HTML DOM API.
 Instead, this a way to